jeffrey82221/resume_revision/2024_resume.md

 2. Leading a product development team of 3 data scientists to conduct raw data exploration and transformation to enrich the graph content.

 **Accomplishment**
-1. Build from scratch the core of two E.SUN customer insight applications capable of connecting 7 types of enities (people/company/account/ip/device/phone/email) via over 14 types of relationships.
+1. Build from scratch the core of two E.SUN customer insight applications capable of connecting 7 types of enities (people/company/account/ip/device/phone/email) via 15 types of relationships.
+    * NOTE: has_email, use_device, cashflow, supply, invest, works_for, kinship, has_loan_guarantor, use_ip, transaction, register, is_fa_of, has_phone, is_ubo_of, has_account
 2. Setup a Neo4j development environment to speed up the pattern matching of people connections and risky account activities.
 3. Build from scratch a RDB-to-GraphDB ETL development framework to ensure the extentability and maintainability of the product.